faker-js/faker/docs/guide/upgrading.md

 | `faker.datatype.float`  | `faker.number.float`                       |
 | `faker.datatype.bigInt` | `faker.number.bigInt`                      |

+### Deprecation of `datatype.array`

+The method `faker.datatype.array` has been deprecated and will be removed in v9.
+If you need an array of element you are better off creating your own one using `helpers.multiple`.

 ### `allowLeadingZeros` behavior change in `faker.string.numeric`

 The `allowLeadingZeros` boolean parameter in `faker.string.numeric` (in the new `string` module) now defaults to `true`. `faker.string.numeric` will now generate numeric strings that could have leading zeros by default.